 These simple yard tool hacks will make your life easier.

 Anxious to put varnish on that freshly sanded project?
-Well, just hold on for a second!
-Before applying the finish, rub the project (with the grain!) with steel wool.
+Well, just hold on a second!
+Before applying the finish, rub the project (moving with the grain—not against it) using steel wool.
 You’ll lift sanding dust from the grain and burnish and shine the surface fibres.
-Follow up with a Swiffer cloth (sold at grocery stores) to wipe away any specks of dust or steel wool.
-You’ve now ensured a pristine surface for perfect results with oil-based (not water-based) finishes.
+Follow up with a Swiffer-style cleaning cloth to wipe away any specks of dust or steel wool.
+You’re now ensured a pristine surface for perfect results with oil-based (not water-based) finishes.

 Clean the oven